 As a manager, it is important to take advantage of your employees’ potential for innovative thought.
 More than just creativity, innovation potential speaks to an individual’s capacity to generate novel and useful ideas that can inspire others and produce growth.

-his CQ Dossier describes how organizations can use personality tests for selection and recruitment purposes.
-The dossier focuses on the Big Five Personality Model and describes the research that supports use of the Big Five for validation purposes with criteria.
+This CQ Dossier describes how organizations can use personality tests for selection and recruitment purposes.
+We focus on the Big Five Personality Model and describe the research that supports use of the Big Five for validation purposes with criteria.